Confidentiality & Medical Records

 We strive to provide an excellent service for our patients at all times.
 However we recognise that there maybe occasions when your expectations are not realised.
 The Practice aims to ensure that its complaints procedure is properly and effectively implemented and that patients feel confident that their complaints and worries are listened to and acted upon promptly and fairly.

 Any comments made by the patients are welcomed and are looked upon as an opportunity to learn, adapt, improve and provide better services.
 If you wish to make a comment or suggestion about the services provided you can write or discuss these with Mr Sweeney the Practice Manager.
 We hope that nothing occurs while you or your family are in our care that makes you concerned; however should you feel you have reason to be unhappy, we will deal with it in a proper manner.

 If it is not possible to let us know at the time of the problem that has arisen, then please let us have details of your complaint within 6 months of the incident that has caused the problem or within 6 months of discovering that you have a problem, provided it is within 12 months of the incident.

 We shall acknowledge receipt of your complaint within 3 working days and aim to have looked into your complaint within 20 working days.
-We shall then be in a position to give you an explanation, or offer a meeting with those involved.
+We shall then be in a position to give you an explanation, with those involved.